Japanese bondage

 Naka Akira's show at Toubaku features a half naked woman suspended upside down using intricate rope bondage.
 Such techniques are regularly used to restrain a person in uncomfortable positions.

 Kinbaku (緊縛), also called kinbaku-bi (緊縛美), is a Japanese style of bondage or BDSM which involves tying a person up using simple yet visually intricate patterns, usually with several pieces of thin rope (often jute, hemp or linen and generally around 6 mm in diameter, but sometimes as small as 4 mm, and between 7–8 m long).
 In Japanese this natural-fibre rope is known as asanawa (麻縄).

 Shibari (縛り) is a Japanese word that broadly means "binding" or "tying" in most contexts, but is used in BDSM to refer to this style of decorative bondage (Kinbaku), a meaning first popularized in the West in the 1990s.
-Shibari is inspired by the samurai martial art of restraining captives with rope in the fastest amount of time, causing hemp rope to become a Japanese symbol of power.
+Shibari is inspired by the samurai martial art of restraining captives with rope in the shortest amount of time, causing hemp rope to become a Japanese symbol of power.
 This is similar to how handcuffs are used to symbolize power and restrain partners in a Western BDSM context.

 Shibari, or Kinbaku, focuses on the aesthetics and display of the body: a symbolic or artistic (rather than ordinary physical) show of sexual power.
 As a result, and due to the manipulation of body parts using rope to achieve this, it is common, though not always required, for models or participants to be fully naked and the art form regularly incorporates aspects of BDSM such as erotic humiliation.
 It may be used for restraint as well as solely being a visual.

 History

-Bondage as a sexual activity first came to notice in Japan in the late Edo period (about 1600s to 1860s).
-Generally recognized as "father of Kinbaku", Seiu Ito, started studying and researching hojōjutsu (the art of binding a prisoner of war) and is credited with the inception of kinbaku, though it is noted that he drew inspiration from other art forms of the time including kabuki theatre and ukiyo-e woodblock prints.
+Bondage as a sexual activity first came to notice in Japan in the late Edo period (about 1600 to 1860s).
+Generally recognized as "father of Kinbaku", Seiu Ito, started studying and researching hojōjutsu (the art of binding a prisoner of war) and is credited with the inception of kinbaku, though it is noted that he drew inspiration from other art forms of the time, including kabuki theatre and ukiyo-e woodblock prints.

 Kinbaku became widely popular in Japan in the 1950s through magazines such as Kitan Club and Yomikiri Romance, which published the first naked bondage photographs.
-In the 1960s, people such as Eikichi Osada began to appear performing live SM shows often including a large amount of rope bondage, today these performers are often referred to as nawashi (rope master) or bakushi (from kinbakushi, meaning bondage master).
+In the 1960s, people such as Eikichi Osada began performing live SM shows, often including a large amount of rope bondage.
+Today, these performers are often referred to as nawashi (rope master) or bakushi (from kinbakushi, meaning bondage master).

 Kinbaku has become popular in the Western BDSM scene in its own right and has influenced Western-style bondage.